 Moreover, peat moss also adds beneficial humic acids to the water, which can improve the health of aquatic plants and fish.

-However, peat moss may lower the pH of the water, so monitor pH levels regularly.
+However, peat moss may lower the pH of the water, so pH levels should be monitored regularly.
 If necessary, adjust the pH to ensure it stays within the optimal range for your pond’s inhabitants.

 Installing a Reverse Osmosis System